Child Development Submission Guidelines

 Reviews focus on past empirical and/or conceptual and theoretical work.
 They are expected to synthesize, analyze, and/or critically evaluate a topic or issue relevant to child development, should appeal to a broad audience, and may be followed by a small number of solicited commentaries.
 A large majority of the reviews accepted for publication at Child Development are meta-analyses or invited narrative reviews.
 Quantitative meta-analyses may be up to 50 pages in length to accommodate sample-specific detail.

 Commentaries are peer-reviewed papers that respond to previously published Child Development papers.
 The original paper’s authors have the option to submit a follow-up Commentary in response.
 Authors must note the paper of reference title, author list and, when available, DOI on the cover page at submission and cover letter.
 Paper titles are also set as “Commentary: [paper title]”.
+Read additional content requirements for Commentaries.
+Note: Commentaries are approved in advance by the Editor-in-Chief and invited by Associate Editors prior to submission.
+Do not submit unsolicited Commentary submissions.

 English Language Editing Services